Fraser Island Australia

 are walks to Lake Wabby – the deepest lake on the island, and Eurong –

-a small settlement with a petrol station and a shop.
+a small settlement with a fuel station and a shop.

 Lake McKenzie Fraser Island Australia